spijet/kofta/README.md

 * Finish Web UI;
 * Write some docs and provide an example visualizing setup (Grafana Dashboard JSON);
 * Add JRuby support for some multithreaded GC'ed quality time;
+* **New grand goal**: Switch over from Sidekiq to Resque so I won't need to battle MRI's allocation problems;
 * Minimize memory consumption: since Sidekiq uses threads for workers, MRI sometimes fails to free memory previously used by now-destroyed worker.
-Some of my tries include: 0a1d147 393777e f3b7808 ae85036 dac178b 197714c 895f542 c418649.
+Some of my tries include: 0a1d147 393777e f3b7808 ae85036 dac178b 197714c 895f542 c418649 0dfd042.
 All suggestions are welcome!

 ## License
 This software is released under the [MIT license](https://opensource.org/licenses/MIT).